Skip to main content Skip to home page

 Joint replacement

-Can include partial or total replacements of hips, knees, or shoulders.
+Joint replacement can include partial or total replacements of hips, knees, or shoulders.

 Rehabilitation Services for Hip Fracture

-The Encompass team of registered rehabilitation nurses and hip fracture therapists offers the latest rehabilitation technology and training techniques to provide a well-rounded focus on overall hip mobility, recovery and pain management.
+The Encompass team of registered rehabilitation nurses and hip fracture therapists offers the latest rehabilitation technology and training techniques to provide a well-rounded focus on overall hip mobility, recovery, and pain management.